 For families with kids ages 3 and older, this Jungle Expedition Tour looks super fun!

-Families with kids ages 5 and older might want to do a UTV Tour where you can drive yourself all over Kualoa Ranch to see movie sites and the gorgeous Ka’a’awa Valley.
+Families with kids ages 5 and older might want to do a UTV Tour.
+You can drive yourself all over Kualoa Ranch to see movie sites and the gorgeous Ka’a’awa Valley.

 Kids 10 and older will probably beg to do this cool horseback ride around the Ranch.